 ARTICLE IV.
 OFFICERS

 Section 1.
-Chairman and Vice-chairman
+Chair and Vice-Chair

-The Board shall elect a chairman and vice-chairman.
-The Chairman shall preside at meetings of the Board and shall perform such additional duties as may be imposed by action of the Board.
-In the absence of the Chairman, the Vice-Chairman shall preside at meetings and perform such additional duties as are required by the Board and necessitated by the absence of the Chairman.
-In the event of the absence of both of these officers, the Chairman shall appoint a Chairman Pro Tempore and, if he does not, the quorum of members present at any meeting shall elect a Chairman Pro Tempore to preside for that meeting.
+The Board shall elect a Chair and Vice-Chair.
+The Chair shall preside at meetings of the Board and shall perform such additional duties as may be imposed by action of the Board.
+In the absence of the Chair, the Vice-Chair shall preside at meetings and perform such additional duties as are required by the Board and necessitated by the absence of the Chair.
+In the event of the absence of both of these officers, the Chair shall appoint a Chair Pro Tempore and, if the Chair does not, the quorum of members present at any meeting shall elect a Chair Pro Tempore to preside for that meeting.

 Section 2.
 Secretary

 Upon the recommendation of the Director of the Department of Forensic Science, the Board shall appoint a Secretary.
 The Secretary shall be responsible for the recording and maintenance of minutes of the meetings of the Board.
-The Secretary shall maintain such records or perform such additional duties as shall be assigned by the Board or its Chairman.
+The Secretary shall maintain such records or perform such additional duties as shall be assigned by the Board or its Chair.

 Section 3.
 Terms of Office

-The Board shall elect its chairman and vice-chairman each year with the term of office beginning July 1.
-The Chairman and Vice-Chairman may be eligible for re-nomination and re-election to two successive terms.
-A member who previously served as chairman or vice-chairman for two successive terms may be re-elected to such position after an intervening term.
+The Board shall elect its Chair and Vice-Chair each year with the term of office beginning July 1.
+The Chair and Vice-Chair may be eligible for renomination and re-election to two successive terms.
+A member who previously served as Chair or Vice-Chair for two successive terms may be re-elected to such position after an intervening term.

 ARTICLE V. MEETINGS